-Renter occupied mobile home includes (1) those mobile or manufactured homes which are leased or rented for occupancy for a period of not less than thirty (30) days or (2) those owner occupied mobile or manufactured homes that sit on a lot or premises where the lot or premises is rented or leased for a period of not less than thirty (30 days).
+Renter occupied mobile home includes (1) those mobile or manufactured homes which are leased or rented for occupancy for a period of not less than thirty (30) days or (2) those owner-occupied mobile or manufactured homes that sit on a lot or premises where the lot or premises is rented or leased for a period of not less than thirty (30 days).

 "Short term rental" means a dwelling, or portion of a dwelling unit, that is offered or provided to a guest by a short-term rental owner or operator for a fee for fewer than thirty (30) consecutive nights.
-Shortterm rental units may be whole house rentals, apartments, condominiums, or individual rooms in homes.
+Short-term rental units may be whole house rentals, apartments, condominiums, or individual rooms in homes.
 For the purpose of administration and enforcement of this title, the terms overnight rental, nightly rental, and vacation rental are interchangeable with short-term rentals.
+Additionally, for purposes of administration and enforcement of this title, general references to "rental unit" includes short term rentals unless specifically exempted.
 Subleasing or subletting of units for short- term rental is prohibited if the underlying zone prohibits such use.
-Short term rental does not apply to on-campus college or university housing units; Minnesota Department of Health licenses rest homes; convalescent care facilities; licensed group homes; nursing homes; hotels; motels; or owner-occupied units, other than mobile or manufactured home on rented premises or lots, or to a house, townhouse or condominium which is being "rented back" to its immediate prior owner.-
+Short term rental does not apply to on-campus college or university housing units; Minnesota Department of Health licenseds rest homes; licensed convalescent care facilities; licensed group homes; licensed nursing homes; hotels; motels; or owner-occupied units, other than mobile or manufactured home on rented premises or lots, or to a house, townhouse or condominium which is being "rented back" to its immediate prior owner-